epli-org/epli/README.md

 # EPLI - Explain Paper Like I'm (5) / Sciren

+Makes papers easy to understand, by reducing the number of google searches you need to perform as you read them.

 ## Frontend
 Beautifies scientific papers, starting with arxiv-vanity urls.
 - Displays the abstracts + summaries of references